openpra-org/openpra-monorepo/packages/frontend/web-editor/src/app/zustand/README.md

 ## Structure of the Zustand store

-- The store.tsx file is the main file where the Zustand store is created.
+- The Store.tsx file is the main file where the Zustand store is created.
 We are using slices for various parts of the application as it is always recommended to have 1 global store for the entire application.
 - Each part of the application is present in a separate folder inside the Zustand folder with the name of the application slice in **PascalCase** and the files inside it must be named starting with the name of the application slice in **camelCase**

 > Example: When creating a slice for the Internal Events, name the folder as **InternalEvents** and the files must start with **internalEvents**